wp-plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.44 =

+* Refreshed removed and no longer updated plugin lists with data from September 21, 2015

 = 1.0.43 =

 * Refreshed removed and no longer updated plugin lists with data from August 17, 2015